abdiu34567/telesun.js/Docs/ExampleBots/Readme.md

 ## Example Bots

-Example bots helps by simplifing the overall process of developing bots within Apps script
+Example bots helps by simplifing the overall process of developing bots within Telesun

 soon more Example bots will be added